chgibb/chgibb.github.io/wip/symbol-mangling.md

 `ts2hc` is a command line program distributed as part of each Hydro-SDK release. `ts2hc`'s job is to turn Typescript code into bytecode and debug symbols.
 Users generally don't interact with it directly but rather indirectly through commands like `hydroc build` and `hydroc run`.

-## Compile Time
+## Build Time
-On its way to bytecode, Typescript is first lowered into Lua by leveraging the excellent [Typescript to Lua (TSTL) library](https://github.com/TypeScriptToLua/TypeScriptToLua).
+Typescript is lowered into Lua by leveraging the excellent [Typescript to Lua (TSTL) library](https://github.com/TypeScriptToLua/TypeScriptToLua).
 Consider the following excerpt from the [Counter-App showcase](https://github.com/hydro-sdk/counter-app):
 ```typescript
 //counter-app/ota/lib/counterApp.ts
 import {